top of page

 If your break is busy, small tasks still count.
 Choose 2–4 of these for the whole break:

-• Start or update your activities tracker
+• Start or update your activities tracker.

-• Draft a rough 4-year or gap-year plan
+• Draft a rough 4-year or gap-year plan.

-• Write a one-page “why medicine” free-write (just for you)
+• Write a one-page “why medicine” free-write (just for you).

-• Email a professor or mentor to thank them and stay in touch
+• Email a professor or mentor to thank them and stay in touch.

-• Update your resume
+• Update your resume.

-• Spend a half-day shadowing a local physician if you already have a connection, or
+- Spend a half-day shadowing a local physician if you already have a connection, or

 For Parents: Supporting Your Premed Over Winter Break

 • Lead with rest.
-Ask what would make break feel restorative—sleep, downtime, a quieter place to study later in the week.
+Ask what would make break feel restorative—sleep, downtime, or a quieter place to study later in the week.

 The Winter Break “Win”

-If you finish winter break:
+If you finish winter break feeling:

 • A bit more rested